 Nigeria is classified as a multinational state because it has 250 ethnic groups living in it.

-Nigeria gained independence from British colonization on October 1, 1960, and became a republic in 1963, however, this was shortlived.
-Nigeria was able to regain the “Republic” status the fourth time in 1998 after losing it 3 times before.
+Nigeria gained independence from British colonization on October 1, 1960, and became a republic in 1963.
+However, this was short-lived.
+Nigeria was able to regain the “Republic” status for the fourth time in 1998 after losing it three times before.

 Nigeria has 2 UNESCO world heritage sites which are Sukur Cultural Landscape and Osun-Osogbo Sacred Grove.